100 Photos That Kids Born After 2000 Will Never Understand

 Practicing Your Styling Skills on Your Barbie Beauty Center (1970s)

 In the 1970s, budding hairdressers had to practice those banana curls and teased bangs somehow.
-And without YouTube tutorials to guide, Barbie Beauty Centers tended to bear the brunt of amateur styling attempts—and all the curling iron singes that went along with them.
+And without YouTube tutorials to guide them, Barbie Beauty Centers tended to bear the brunt of amateur styling attempts—and all the curling iron singes that went along with them.

 Long before scanners were a fixture in every home and office, you copied things the old-fashioned way: with Silly Putty.
 And, of course, you relished the opportunity to ball it up after copying a Family Circus panel and starting again.